 Immediate Past President.
-The Immediate Past President shall perform all duties incident to the office of Immediate Past President and such other duties as may be specified by the President or by the AUSTIN EMERGENCY NURSES INC Board of Directors.
+The Immediate Past President shall perform all duties incident to the office of Immediate Past President and such other duties as may be specified by the President or by the AUSTIN ENA Board of Directors.

 Directors.
-The Directors will assist with the management of the AUSTIN EMERGENCY NURSES INC and perform duties as assigned by the President.
+The Directors will assist with the management of the AUSTIN ENA and perform duties as assigned by the President.

 ARTICLE VII